-Another tip is to program your thermostat for lengthier run-cycles.
+Another tip is to program your thermostat for extended run-cycles.
 While this does not necessary prevent problems, it can help reduce humidity in your the Wasatch Front region area home.
-This can provide a more comfortable environment, as well as keep mold spores from thriving in your home.
+This can offer a more comfortable environment, as well as keep mold spores from thriving in your home.

 Watch Out for Those Pests